 Do you have any bat skeletons/skulls?

 No, I do not have any bat skeletons or skulls..
-The majority of bat skulls and skeletons are imported into the United States and I have yet to find a source that meets my ethical standard.
+The majority of bat skeleton fact and skeletons are imported into the United States and I have yet to find a source that meets my ethical standard.
 There is a growing movement in the vulture culture community to move away from these imported bat remains due in part because they are not sustainably harvested.
 I urge you to please do your research before you purchase any bat skeleton/skull/taxidermy specimen.

-Do you have any bird skeletons/skulls?
+Do you have any Real bird skeletons/skulls?